In the Company of a Poet

 In the Company of a Poet is a 2012 book by the author and television documentary producer Nasreen Munni Kabir, containing her interview with Gulzar (an Indian filmmaker, lyricist, and poet).
 It details his early life, including his birth in 1934 in Dina, British India (now Pakistan), and his Sikh family background, his film and poetic career, and his marriage to the actress Rakhee in 1973, with whom he has a daughter, Meghna.
 In the Company of a Poet was published by Rupa Publications on 12 November 2012 and received mixed reviews from critics.
-Firstpost included the book in its listing of Top 10 in Indian Non-fiction Books.
+Firstpost included the book in its listing of the Top 10 in Indian Non-fiction Books.

-The book became the third written work on Gulzar, after his daughter's Because He is...
+The book became the third written work on Gulzar, following his daughter's Because He is...
 (2004) and journalist Saibal Chatterjee's Echoes & Eloquences (2007).
-Kabir and Gulzar discussed mostly the latter's experiences as a lyricist, poet, and screenwriter, avoiding their conversations to be focused on topics the previous publications have done.
-In the Company of a Poet development was done by doing online conversations on the telecommunication application Skype between May and November 2011, which was followed by their face-to-face conversations at the end of the same year.
+Kabir and Gulzar mainly discussed the latter's experiences as a lyricist, poet, and screenwriter, keeping their conversations focused on topics that their previous publications have done.
+The development of In the Company of a Poet was conducted through online discussions on the telecommunication application Skype between May and November 2011, followed by face-to-face conversations at the end of the same year.

 Synopsis

-In the Company of a Poet features extensive conversations between its author Nasreen Munni Kabir and the filmmaker, lyricist, and poet Gulzar, relating to his life and career.
-Gulzar was born in a Sikh family as Sampooran Singh Kalra on 18 August 1934 in Dina, British India (now Pakistan).
+In the Company of a Poet features extensive conversations between its author, Nasreen Munni Kabir, and the filmmaker, lyricist, and poet Gulzar, relating to his life and career.
+Gulzar was born into a Sikh family as Sampooran Singh Kalra on 18 August 1934, in Dina, British India (now Pakistan).
 His father, Makhan Singh Kalra, was a Sardar and had married thrice (having a son and two daughters from a first marriage with Raaj) before his marriage to who later became Gulzar's mother, Sujaan Kaur.
-Gulzar said to Kabir that he is Kaur's only child as his mother died several months after giving birth.
+Gulzar said to Kabir that he is Kaur's only child, as his mother died several months after giving birth.
 The book later extensively chronicles his Bollywood cinematic—mostly that of lyricist—and Urdu-language poetic career.
-He particularly speaks about his poetries, how he wrote his first poetry when he was at age ten, and later started a career as a poet.
-In 1973, Gulzar married to actress Raakhee, with whom he has a daughter named Meghna (who would become a filmmaker as well).
+He particularly speaks about his poetry, noting that he wrote his first poem when he was ten and later began a career as a poet.
+In 1973, Gulzar married actress Raakhee, with whom he has a daughter named Meghna (who would also become a filmmaker).